 The Benefits of Physical Therapy for Athletes

 More and more, as baby boomers reach their golden years, adults participate in marathons and group interval training workouts, and children dedicate themselves to high-level organized sports.
 There are more athletes across the country than ever.
 Whether you enjoy recreational paddle ball, high-intensity Crossfit, or playing simultaneously on three different travel teams, if you engage in any activities, sports, or exercises requiring strength, speed, force, and stamina, you are an athlete.
-And athletes across the spectrum need medical care to stay in peak form and able to participate in the activities they love without pain.
+Athletes across the spectrum need medical care to stay in peak form and able to participate in the activities they love without pain.
 Enter physical therapy – “PT” for short.

 What is Physical Therapy?

-A physical therapist is a movement specialist in the healthcare system, who utilizes a combination of hands-on muscle and joint mobilization, specific muscle strengthening, and multiple muscles and joint movement patterns retraining.
+A physical therapist is a movement specialist in the healthcare system.
+They utilize a combination of hands-on muscle and joint mobilization, specific muscle strengthening, and multiple muscle and joint movement patterns retraining.
 In short, a physical therapist will analyze how you move and assess muscle injury and function to generate specific physical therapy strength and conditioning plans.
 These are designed to help you move better and allow you to participate in the activities you enjoy.